 death in 1991, his vast collection of writings was donated to the Syracuse

 University Special Collections in Bird Library.
 The objective of these web pages, supported by the Friends of Agehananda Bharati, aims to make his many writings more accessible.
 When available

 via the online databases, there are hyperlinks to access those sources.
 When the material is available only at Syracuse University Libraries' Special Collections, patrons are urged to

 contact them directly.
 Special Collections has more information on their website.
 In addition, we include information regarding tape recordings of lectures on Indian

 religions given at Cornell University in the summer of 1986 and video recordings of lectures at Syracuse University in 1987.
 Access to the audio and files of these lectures are available on request from the South Asia Center.
-Professor Bharati also a research consultant on a film about the Ganges released by Berg.
+Professor Bharati also served as research consultant on a film about the Ganges released by Berg in the early 1980s.
 Finally, Chris Helton wrote a dissertation focused on Swami, titled "Agehananda Bharati and the Search for Orthodox Humanism," which was completed in 2018 at the Univerzita

 Komenského v Bratislave, Slovakia.
 Please email Dr. Helton if you would like a copy of this dissertation.